astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 The Astronomer Certified Python wheel is a distribution of Apache Airflow maintained by Astronomer.
 While functionally identical to Apache Airflow, the Astronomer Certified Python wheel includes additional bug fixes and extended support as described in [Image Support].

-If you want to run Astronomer's distribution of Airflow without a cloud and without using Docker, you can install the Astronomer Certified Python wheel onto locally controlled virtual machines.
+If you want to run Astronomer's distribution of Airflow without a cloud and without using Docker, you can instead install the Astronomer Certified Python wheel on locally controlled virtual machines.

 This guide provides steps for installing the Python wheel onto a single virtual machine.
 By the end of the setup, you'll have a simple development environment for Airflow running on your local machine.